atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/how-to-find-outliers-with-sql.md

 ORDER BY age DESC
 ```

 This method can be great for identifying obvious outliers that quickly stand out.
 However, it may miss some other details in the data.
+For example, if we have less knowledge of the expected values in our dataset, there may be enough outliers that they don’t stand out with just a quick look at the high and low values.

 It’s often helpful to be able to use a more statistical method for identifying outliers.

 ## Using NTILE to find Outliers